RamaBharti/semaphore_implementation/README.md

 This code contains Assignment 4 of course MTL458 at IIT Delhi.
-The task was to implement the Reader-Writer Problem and AVL tree using Semaphore and to compare it with the classic AVL tree.
+The task was to implement the Reader-Writer Problem using a Semaphore & implement a dynamic AVL tree in the concurrent environment, and to compare its behavior with the traditional AVL tree.